skellis46/finger-pointing-moon/ahrc research development and engagement fellowship scheme.md

 # Activities

 - activities should be innovative, collaborative and bold
-- research proposal with 'career enhancement activities' integrated
+- research proposal with 'career enhancement activities' (or "Enhancing research capabilities" p.27) integrated
 - benefits to my discipline and beyond
 	+ what is my discipline?
 	+ what are the benefits?